Phonics at Walverden Primary School

 2. Learning letter formation - Using different multi-sensory methods, children are taught how to form and write the letters.

-3. Blending - Children learn how to blend the sounds together to read and write new words.
+3. Blending (Green words) - Children learn how to blend the sounds together to read and write new words.

 4. Identifying the sounds in words (Segmenting) - Listening for the sounds in words gives children the best start for learning spelling.

-5. Tricky words - Tricky words have irregular spellings and children learn these separately within the phonics sessions.
+5. Red words - Red words have irregular spellings and children learn these separately within the phonics sessions.

 BBC – there are a number of resources available through the BBC website, for example: